isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Industry.md

 **Low-Carbon Hydrogen**

 Given its potential as an alternative fuel and industrial feedstock, low-carbon hydrogen has emerged as a key potential decarbonisation pathway for Singapore.
 Although many low-carbon hydrogen technologies and supply chains are still nascent, Singapore is taking steps to prepare for hydrogen deployment.
 Read more about [our hydrogen strategy](https://www.mti.gov.sg/Industries/Hydrogen).
-<a href="/singapores-climate-action/mitigation-efforts/power#Low-Carbon Hydrogen Link">our hyrdrogen strategy </a>
+<a href="/singapores-climate-action/mitigation-efforts/power#LowCarbonHydrogen">our hyrdrogen strategy </a>

 Singapore's energy efficiency measures, sectoral transformation plans, and development of hydrogen and CCUS technologies complement our [carbon tax](/singapores-climate-action/mitigation-efforts/carbontax/) in helping our businesses transition to a green economy.